Mario and the Magician

 Mario and the Magician (Mario und der Zauberer) is a novella written by German author Thomas Mann in 1929.
 It was published by Martin Secker in 1930 in an English translation by Helen Tracy Lowe-Porter, and her translation was included in Thomas Mann's Stories of Three Decades, published by Alfred A. Knopf in 1936.

 Plot summary

-The narrator describes a trip by his family to the fictional seaside town of Torre di Venere, Italy (a fictional town based on the touristic city of Forte dei Marmi).
-It becomes unpleasant, partly because he finds the Italian people to be too nationalistic.
-The family attends a performance by a magician and hypnotist named Cipolla, who uses his mental powers in a fascist way to control his audience.
-Cipolla represents the mesmerizing power of authoritarian leaders in Europe at the time — he is autocratic, misuses power, and is able to subjugate the crowd, counterbalancing his inferiority complex by artificially boosting his self-confidence.
-Cipolla's assassination by Mario, a native of Torre di Venere, is not a tragedy but a liberation for the audience.
+The German narrator describes a trip by his family to the fictional seaside town of Torre di Venere, Italy (a fictional town based on the touristic city of Forte dei Marmi) in the 1920s.
+The stay becomes unpleasant, partly because he finds the Italian people had become too nationalistic.

+The family attends a performance by a magician and hypnotist who goes by the name "Cavaliere Cipolla", who uses his mental powers in an abusive or fascist way to control his audience.
+The magician, whose body is somehow disfigured but who has a strong mind, represents the mesmerizing power of authoritarian leaders in Europe at the time — he is autocratic, misuses power, and is able to subjugate the crowd, counterbalancing his inferiority complex by artificially boosting his self-confidence.

+Cipolla's assassination by Mario, a native of Torre di Venere who was the last one abused by the magician on stage, is not seen as a tragedy but as liberation by the author and the audience.